ouima2021/ouima2021/README.md

 Hello!
 My name is Ouima (she/her).
-Over the past several months I have learned so much about JavaScript, Java, HTML, CSS, Thymeleaf, Spring Boot and more!
+I began my journey into tech by learning about JavaScript, Java, HTML, CSS, Thymeleaf, Spring Boot.
+From there, I was assigned to a team dedicated to setting up an AWS enterprise environment.
+After that, I entered into the world of DevSecOps where I currently reside!
 It's all very exciting and challenging, but I am up for it.
-I look forward to learning more languages as well as becoming expert-level in the languages of which I am now familiar.
+I look forward to learning more about contanerization, orchaestration and automation.

 Welcome!